List of Mrs. Brown's Boys characters: Agnes Brown

 Agnes Loretta Brown is the protagonist and the loud-mouth matriarch in the BBC comedy series Mrs. Brown's Boys and the host of the 2017 BBC entertainment show All Round to Mrs Brown's.

-Born in 1940, the mother of six children, the widow of Redser, and the carer of Grandad, she is known for her no-nonsense, somewhat rude, and colourful approach to the family and in the lives of her children, dealing with everything that goes on without the blink of an eye, however, karma seems to make up for her behaviour making her the subject of jokes, pranks, and mistakes that are a result of revenge, jealousy, or simply misfortune, causing much laughter to the audience and viewers, being nice is one of Agnes' weaknesses.
+A mother of six children, widow of Redser and carer for Grandad – she is known for her no-nonsense, somewhat rude and colourful approach to the family and in the lives of her children and Grandad, dealing with everything that goes on without the blink of an eye.
+However karma seems to make up for her behaviour, making her the subject of jokes, pranks and mistakes that are a result of revenge, jealousy or simply misfortune, causing much laughter to the audience and viewers.
+For Agnes, being nice is one of her weaknesses and she is very disorganised sometimes.

-Agnes, along with Cathy, appears in the 2022 Netflix film A Madea Homecoming to attend the graduation party of her great-nephew Davi (whose grandfather was Redser's brother).
+Agnes appears along with Cathy in the 2022 Netflix film A Madea Homecoming to attend the graduation party of her great-nephew Davi (whose grandfather was Redser's brother).
 The film's handling of the issue of Black Irish identity received positive press.